-- (1) An officer, employee or agent of the department must not, directly or indirectly, disclose to anyone else a report, or information contained in the report, given under section 8. - Maximum penalty-100 penalty units. - (2) However, the person does not contravene subsection (1) if- - (a) disclosure of the report or information to someone else is authorised by the chief executive to the extent necessary to perform a function under this Act; or - (b) the disclosure is otherwise required or permitted by law. - (3) The chief executive must destroy the report as soon as practicable after considering the applicant or licensee's suitability to hold a licence.
+- (1) A public service employee must not, directly or indirectly, disclose to anyone else a report, or information contained in the report, given under section 8. - Maximum penalty-100 penalty units. - (2) However, the person does not contravene subsection (1) if-

+- (a) disclosure of the report or information to someone else is authorised by the chief executive to the extent necessary to perform a function under this Act; or - (b) the disclosure is otherwise required or permitted by law. - (3) The chief executive must destroy a written report about a person's criminal history as soon as practicable after considering the applicant or licensee's suitability to hold a licence.